Brazilian imperial family: Dynastic question

-Pedro de Alcântara, Prince of Grão-Pará renounced his rights of succession to the Brazilian throne in favor of his young brother.
+Pedro de Alcântara, Prince of Grão-Pará made a statement of not making use of his rights to the Brazilian throne in favor of the "people following behind him" (including his own children).

-Prince Luís of Orléans-Braganza became Prince Imperial of Brazil after the renunciation of his older brother.
+Prince Luís of Orléans-Braganza claimed the title of Prince Imperial of Brazil, arguing that his older brother's renunciation was valid.

 The so-called Brazilian dynastic question concerns inheritance rights to the titles of Head of the Brazilian Imperial House, Prince Imperial of Brazil, Prince of Grão-Pará and Prince of Brazil, who consequently would indicate the preferred heirs to the Brazilian imperial throne.
 The primacy in the line of succession is disputed by some members and partisans of the dynastic branches of Petrópolis and Vassouras.

 In 1908, Dom Pedro de Alcântara, then Prince Imperial of Brazil in exile, wanted to marry Countess Elisabeth Dobržensky de Dobrženicz (1875–1951), whose family had belonged to the nobility of the kingdom of Bohemia since 1339, and whose legitimate members, male and female, bore the title of baron since 1744 and of count or countess since issuance of Austrian letters patent on 21 February 1906.
 The countess did not, however, belong to a reigning or formerly reigning dynasty, as both Orléans and Braganza traditions expected of brides.
 Although the constitution of the Brazilian Empire did not require dynasts to marry equally, it made the marriage of the heir to the throne dependent upon the sovereign's consent.
-As Prince Dom Pedro wanted to marry with his mother's blessing, he renounced his rights to the throne of Brazil at Cannes on 30 October 1908.
-The resignation document, signed in three copies, was sent to the Brazilian Monarchical Directory, an official body created to manage monarchical interests in the country.
-To solemnize this, Dom Pedro, aged thirty-three, signed the document translated here:
+As Prince Dom Pedro wanted to marry with his mother's blessing, he made a statement to not make usage of his rights to the throne of Brazil at Cannes on 30 October 1908.
+The statement, unsigned, was sent to the Brazilian Monarchical Directory, an official body created to manage monarchical interests in the country.
+To solemnize this, Dom Pedro, aged thirty-three, wrote the statement translated here:

-I, Prince Pedro de Alcântara Luiz Filipe Maria Gastão Miguel Gabriel Rafael Gonzaga of Orleans-Braganza, having maturely reflected, have resolved to renounce the right that, by the Constitution of the Empire of Brazil, promulgated on 25 March 1824, accords to me the Crown of that nation.
-I declare, therefore, that by my free and spontaneous will I hereby renounce, in my own name, as well as for any and all of my descendants, to all and any rights that the aforesaid Constitution confers upon us to the Brazilian Crown and Throne, which shall pass to the lines which follow mine, conforming to the order of succession as established by article 117.
+I, Prince Pedro de Alcântara Luiz Filipe Maria Gastão Miguel Gabriel Rafael Gonzaga of Orleans-Braganza, having maturely reflected, have resolved to renounce the rights that, by the Constitution of the Empire of Brazil, promulgated on 25 March 1824, accord to me the Crown of that nation.
+I declare, therefore, that by my free and spontaneous will I will respect my decision, for myself, as well as in front of any and all of my descendants, to all and any rights that the aforesaid Constitution confers upon me to the Brazilian Crown and Throne, which shall pass to the lines which follow mine, conforming to the order of succession as established by article 117.
 Before God I promise, for myself and my descendants, to hold to the present declaration.